 There are only 2 more weeks to get holiday shopping done, so I hope this idea gives you an idea or two for any cooking and food loves in your life.
 Orrrr it may just help you build your own Christmas list even more 🙂

-(FYI There are some affiliate links in this post, which means I may earn a small commission for any sales)
+(FYI There are some affiliate links in this post, which means I may earn a small commission for any sales at no extra cost to you)

 Moscow Mule Copper Mug: